bampli/specs/content/posts/stage.md

     RM3[RM3 $20/u] --> A3[A 10min/u] --> B3[B 15min/u] --> D2[D 5min/u] --> Q[Q $100/U 50u/wk]
 {{< /mermaid >}}

 Initially, the partial elements shown below represent **RM1 being processed by A** for 15 minutes.
 This means that something happens to the raw material RM1, causing its exit from A in a different state.
-This new asset is actually a fragment, known by the generic term  **work in process (WIP)**.
+This new asset is actually a fragment, known by the generic term  **work in process (WiP)**.

 {{< mermaid >}}
 graph LR
     RM1[RM1 $20/u]-- raw material --> A1[A 15min/u]-- work in process --> C1[C 10min/u]
 {{< /mermaid >}}

-Then, **C processes the WIP** for 10 minutes.
+Then, **C processes the WiP** for 10 minutes.
 Please note that the C input is not RM1 anymore, since it was already transformed by A. It is also implied in the production flow diagram that:

-- RM1 is a **resource** to A, and WIP is a **resource** to C as well.
+- RM1 is a **resource** to A, and WiP is a **resource** to C as well.
 - RM1 is an **external** asset, since it comes from outside the process.
-- WIP is an **internal** asset, i.e. an intermediary result inside the process.
+- WiP is an **internal** asset, i.e. an intermediary result inside the process.
 - The transformation in RM1 is a **task** that requires 15 minutes of A's work.
-- Similarly, the WIP is processed by a **task** that requires 10 minutes from C.
+- Similarly, the WiP is processed by a **task** that requires 10 minutes from C.
 - A and C are workers with specific **skills**, also named "A" and "C" here.
 - It is convenient to separate the **worker** from its **skill**.
 - Actually the **task** is a **Stage** that requires a **skill**.